Table of Contents

 3. Creating A Meditation Routine

-As with any new habit, it can be helpful to set aside a time of day to meditate.
-This will make it easier to integrate into your routine and build a consistent practice.
-There are a few different ways you can go about this.
-You can choose one type of meditation and practice it every day.
-Or, you can choose one type of meditation and practice it multiple times a week.
-You can also try and mix it up and practice a different type of meditation each day.
-It can also be helpful to set yourself up for success.
+As with any new habit, setting aside a specific time of day to meditate can make incorporating it easier into your routine and building a consistent practice.
+There are various approaches you can take when approaching this: you could choose one type of meditation and practice it daily or multiple times throughout the week; you could also try switching things up and practicing different kinds of meditation each day as it can also set yourself up for success.

 4. Troubleshooting Your Meditation Practice